 Rationale: This course fits into the IUP String Project, an outreach string music education program for the Indiana community and a teacher-training program for IUP music students.
 Since its inception in 2004, the String Project, an official IUP program, has provided a hands-on string instrument teaching experience in individual and ensemble settings.
 This course will provide a framework in which to incorporate the teacher-training portion of the IUP String Project into the curriculum of the Music Department and will support one of the main missions of the department, that of training future music educators.
 The course will be open to music students whose primary or secondary instrument is a bowed string instrument.
-Currently no string pedagogy class or practicum class for string instruments and a basic understanding of string pedagogy and focuses on using these skills to teach beginning through intermediate string students.
+Currently no string pedagogy class or practicum class for string instruction exists in the Music Department curriculum on the undergraduate level.
+The proposed course is designed for students who have advanced playing skills on string instruments and a basic understanding of string pedagogy and focuses on using these skills to teach beginning through intermediate string students.
 All IUP students involved in the IUP String Project will be required to take this course for each semester that they are involved.